bioconvert/bioconvert/doc/developer_guide.rst

 It should be used to annotate a method with the type of tools it needs to work.

-It is important decorate all methods with the require decorator so that user interface can tell what tools are properly installed or not.
+It is important to decorate all methods with the **requires** decorator so that user interface can tell what tools are properly installed or not.
 You can use 4 arguments as explained in :mod:`bioconvert.core.decorators`: